RNubla/FeatureFlow/README.md

 ## To Do List
 - [x] Preprint
 - [x] Training code
-- [ ] Remove Duplicate Frames
+- [x] Remove Duplicate Frames
-- [ ] High Resolution Mode For Video 1280x720 and Up
+- [x] High Resolution Mode For Video 1280x720
-    - [ ] Split video into 4 sections and each section must be 640x360
+    - [x] Split video into 4 sections and each section must be 640x360
-    - [ ] Merge each 4 sections into one video file
-- [ ] Remane output file
+- [x] Remane output file
-- [ ] Change output file location
+- [x] Change output file location
+- [ ] Refactor for paths to work with Windows
+- [ ] Change terminal commands to work with Windows

 ## Table of Contents